 Our Holiday Budget Planner Will Let You Play Santa Without Going Broke

-Before figuring out what you should spend your money on, it’s essential to figure out how much money you can spend.
-Even if you’ve already started shopping, it’s still a good idea to figure out how much you have left to spend.
+And before figuring out what you should spend your money on, it’s essential to figure out how much money you can spend.

 We promise: If you set aside an hour to review your numbers, you’ll emerge in the new year feeling much better.